 A recent survey commissioned by Priory Group reveals that a shocking one in four students are too uncomfortable to reveal their mental health problems to their friends for fear of being mistreated.

 Many young people look forward to the opportunities that university provides with excitement, hoping to meet new people and enjoy the 'best years' of their life.
 Unfortunately, this is inevitably not the case for all students.

 In a recent study undertaken by Priory Group, it has been revealed that an alarming number of students are keeping their mental health problems a secret, out of fear that they will be shut off by their friends.

 Alienated from their peers

 The survey, which was conducted across 18 universities in the UK, polled students on their personal experiences with mental health and the attitudes they had experienced from their peers.
-Almost half admitted that exposing their mental health problems had affected their relationship with their friends, leaving them isolated from social events and unable to ask for support.
+Almost half admitted that exposing their mental health problems had affected their relationship with their friends, leaving them isolated from social events and unable to ask for help & support.

 Students aged 18 – 25 explained how once they had opened up to their friends about their mental health problems, they began to notice a difference in their friendship.
 Students recalled how invitations stopped, gradually phone calls ceased and jokes were made at their expense in what they depicted as a deliberate attempt to remove them from friendship groups.

 Alarmingly, not only did students suffer isolation from their peers but one in six students explained that their friends did not take them seriously when they revealed their condition, describing how they were branded as ‘lazy’ and ‘attention seeking’, showing a distinct lack of support being given at a time when it is most needed.

 Unsurprisingly, 16% of those diagnosed admitted that they felt they had lost friends as a result of talking about their mental health problems.